Yuang-Tan/PHYS3116-Computational/notes.md

 - try to learn VS and Git through [test repository](https://github.com/Yuang-Tan/git-demo).
 ## week 3
 - Creat the right file type(ipynb) and imported data.
+## week 4
+- Learn to use loop and lpot and some exercises.